 However, experts advise limiting your alcohol intake as alcohol can indirectly influence minoxidil's effectiveness.
 Users have reported minoxidil alcohol headaches as well, likely due to the dehydrative effects.

-Read more: Minoxidil Warnings & Precautions
+Read more: Minoxidil Before And After

 Minoxidil side effects with alcohol depend on the method of application of your minoxidil.
 Alcohol with minoxidil (topical) has different effects than alcohol and minoxidil (oral).